Developing Great Leaders

 - Mid-level leaders—Managers of departments or functions, managers of managers

-- Executive leaders—Executives responsible for the overall leadership and culture of the organization
+- Executive leaders—Executives responsible for the overall leadership and culture of the organisation

-How organizations develop these different levels of leadership varies widely, although most organizations focus on differences in leadership skills.
+How organisations develop these different levels of leadership varies widely, although most organisations focus on differences in leadership skills.
 That is, as you move to higher levels of leadership, you need to acquire additional, more complex, and strategic skills.
 While this is true, it is not the entire challenge of leadership development.

 Our experience is that all leaders, regardless of level, need both Essence and Form (Character and Skills), but the specific requirements differ at each level.
 While these differences stem partly from the leader’s maturity, the primary distinctions are due to how each level of leader contributes to value and success.

 Our Leadership Development Framework provides a structure for understanding leaders’ needs at different levels.
-Once each level’s distinct challenges and needs are understood, organizations can build paths to address specific skill and character development needs.
-Through this approach, the organization grows leaders who fulfill the purpose of leadership and integrate both Essence and Form.
+Once each level’s distinct challenges and needs are understood, organisations can build paths to address specific skill and character development needs.
+Through this approach, the organisation grows leaders who fulfil the purpose of leadership and integrate both Essence and Form.

 The Leadership Development Framework